Best Oils for Low Porosity Hair

 Chemical-free: Yes

-I love the brand Kate Blanc and I’ve also tried out two different oils from this brand (review on the Jojoba Oil one below) and they were absolutely amazing for my low porosity curly hair.
+I love the brand Kate Blanc and I’ve also tried out two different oils from this brand (review on the Jojoba Oil one below) and they were absolutely amazing for my low porosity hair.

 My hair felt rejuvenated and very moisturized once I started using this oil.
 It is very hydrating in nature and also repaired my damaged hair to a large extent.